niemasd/ViralConsensus-Paper/data/accuracy_benchmark/README.md

 Consensus sequences were also called using the iVar pipeline.

 ## Sorting the BAMs
-The Minimap2-mapped BAMs were sorted using Samtools v1.17:
+The Minimap2-mapped BAMs were sorted using Samtools:

 ```bash
 for f in */*/*/bam/*.bam ; do samtools sort -@ 8 -o $(echo $f | sed 's/\.bam$/.sorted.bam/g') $f ; done